EehanSingh/Reverse-Geocoding/README.md

-Python library for offline reverse geocoding.
-It improves on an existing library called reverse_geocode developed by @bradmontgomery
+A Python library for offline reverse geocoding.
+It improves on an existing library called reverse_geocode developed by Richard Penman.